Guides for Brides logo

 Shivani Dawett Updated:

 Are you going to a Hindu wedding for the first time and not sure what to expect?
-Receiving an invite for an Indian wedding is exciting and we know you can’t wait to see if it will be like the scenes in the movies.
+Receiving an invite for an Indian wedding is exciting and we know you're eager to see if it will be just like the scenes from the movies.
 Over the three day celebration you will be in awe of the vibrant colours, rich culture and the overall experience.
-From wedding venues to entertainment, we are here to tell you what you can look forward to.
+From extravagant wedding venues to diverse entertainments, we are here to tell you about everything you can look forward to.

 hindu wedding